 You can still look at each metric individually, but over time, your sleep quality rating will tell you if the choices you are making to improve your sleep health are having a positive impact.
 Because Beddr encourages you to record your sleep over several nights and measure the impact of changes you make, this simple rating gives you a quick indication if your changes are having a positive impact.

-Simon Vining is Co-founder and VP of Marketing and Product Development at Beddr.
+Simon Vining is the former Co-founder and VP of Marketing and Product Development at Beddr.
 A strong advocate for the customer with an eye for detail, he previously led product for Mint (Intuit) and has also worked at Amazon and Microsoft.
 Simon holds an MPA from Columbia University and a BA from Hampshire College.